How Power Equipment brought structure and clear approvals to cross-team processes

 What features or functionalities of the software have been most valuable to your organization?

-I love value streams.
-Being able to step out a process at a high level, even without detail, really helped bring clarity.
-Just mapping the warranty process with no detail gave them a better understanding of how it should flow.
+Being able to step out a process at a high level, even without detail, really helped bring clarity and identify issues to make our processes more streamlined.
+Just mapping the warranty process with no detail gave us a better understanding of how it should flow.

-Also, attaching screenshots is really useful.
+Also, attaching screenshots is very useful.
 You can see exactly what someone means when they say “it’s on the screen.”
-Naming the screenshot as you upload it saves time.

 Are there any other comments that you would like to make?